 It is possible to receive a master's degree in planning in conjunction with a graduate degree in another discipline, even when an official joint degree program does not exist.
-One example would be a joint degree in Journalism or Public Health.
+Examples would be a joint degree in Journalism, Public Health or joint M.B.A.
 University policy requires that prior administrative approval be granted, and a minimum of 60 semester hours of graduate credit be completed to receive two master's degrees.
 However, courses taken to satisfy one unit's requirements also may be applied to meet the other unit's requirements.
 Some credits can be shared when one master’s degree requires, or both master’s degrees require, more than 30 semester hours of graduate credit.
 (No more than ¼ of the credits necessary for one degree may be composed of coursework taken for the other degree.)
 In all cases, joint degree programs require at least 60 semester hours of graduate credit and each unit's degree requirements must be met.
 See the Graduate College Manual, section X. G.

 As a member of a joint degree program, students may pay the greater of the two programs' tuition costs.
 Students are encouraged to consult the Graduate College to determine the tuition amount.